amagioss/slv/website/docs/command-reference/environment.md

 ```

 ### Show Root Environment
 Print details about the root environment.
-This is applicable only when there is a current profile set.
+This is applicable only when there is an active profile.
 #### General Usage:
 ```bash
 slv env show root [flags]